 Lunenburg

-• Old Town Lunenburg is a UNESCO World Heritage Site with brightly painted buildings, narrow streets, and a rich maritime history.
-Take a walking tour, explore the Fisheries Museum of the Atlantic or take a picnic lunch and eat on the wharf.
+• Old Town Lunenburg is a UNESCO World Heritage Site, known for its brightly painted buildings, narrow streets, and a rich maritime history.
+Take a walking tour, explore the Fisheries Museum of the Atlantic, and keep an eye out for the Lunenburg Bump – a fun, architectural feature on many of the old houses.
+Or take a picnic lunch and eat on the wharf.

 • Lunenburg is also home to the Bluenose II.
 If she’s in port, you can tour this famous schooner, which is a replica of the original Bluenose.